Mrs Horwell

 As a child, I read (and re-read!) a collection of Jacqueline Wilson novels, specifically 'The Lottie Project'.
 I enjoyed stories by this author as I found them really relatable as a child.
 The character would outline their own life and the people or hurdles within it, but would then get lost in a completely new story within the story which is exactly how I felt when reading these books!
 Often told in a first-person account, it made me feel as though I became the character.
 I've since passed these books onto my daughter who has read them all and will keep them for future grandchildren as I feel the stories and topics covered are timeless and will always remind me of my own childhood.

-Read Write Inc. and spelling will continue to be taught daily alongside our English lessons.
-This half term we will be writing with a purpose to inform, we will be looking at the story of ‘The owl who was afraid of the dark’ and will focus on the features of non-fiction texts, we will use this to then write our own non-chronological report about owls.
+Phonics and spelling will continue to be taught daily alongside our English lessons.
+This half term we will be writing with a purpose to entertain, we will be looking at the story of ‘The last wolf’ and will use the morals of this story to then write a letter from ‘Little Red’s’ viewpoint to try and protect trees and endangered animals.
+We will then have a poetry unit, focusing on the poems of ‘The moon’ by Louis Stephenson and ‘The moon speaks’ by James Carter.
+We will use these to help us create our own poems.

-In Maths, we will follow the White Rose scheme of work.
-Our focus in Year 2 will be continuing our multiplication and division unit before moving onto length and height and finally by mass, capacity and temperature.
+In maths, we will follow the White Rose scheme of work.
+Our focus in Year 2 will be focusing on measurement; mass, capacity and volume and then time and fractions.
 We will be continually reviewing our arithmetic methods throughout the half term through our ‘fluency in five’ sessions.